Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Validation and Performance

 \section{Validation and Performance}

 First, we numerically validated the equivalence between our integrated SSM and the integrated GP framework of \citetalias{LuhnIntGP}.
-For the former, we used the \texttt{IntegratedStateSpaceModel} class of \texttt{smolgp}, and for the latter we defined a custom \texttt{tinygp} kernel which implements the various cases and (sub)integrals defined in \citetalias{LuhnIntGP} for all pairs of integrated measurements.
-We generated a single and multi-instrument synthetic dataset by sampling from a ``true'' latent signal, defined by a SHO GP.
+For the former, we used the \texttt{IntegratedStateSpaceModel} class of \smolgp, and for the latter we defined a custom \tinygp\ kernel which implements the various cases and (sub)integrals defined in \citetalias{LuhnIntGP} for all pairs of integrated measurements.
+We generated a single and multi-instrument synthetic dataset by sampling from a ``true'' latent signal, defined by an SHO GP.
 We then computed the conditioned mean and variance at the data points (integrated over the exposure interval) as well as the predicted latent (instantaneous) curve at a dense grid of test points.

 Figure~\ref{fig:ss_vs_gp_integrated} shows a representative example with a single instrument for the edge case of no deadtime between exposures.
-Both the integrated SSM and GP methods agree at the level of machine precision when working with 64-bit floating point numbers.
+Both the integrated SSM and GP methods agree at the level of machine precision when working with 64-bit floating-point numbers.

 A multi-instrument example is shown in Figure~\ref{fig:ss_vs_gp_integrated_multiinstrument} which has instrument 1 taking constant 55~s exposures \citep[similar to NEID solar data,][]{Lin2022} and instrument 2 taking variable exposure times sampled from a Gaussian with mean $180$~s and standard deviation $30$~s \citep[similar to EXPRES solar data,][]{LOST}.
-In this case, the two methods generally agreed at the level expected from numerical precision when working with 64-bit floating point numbers.
-Likewise, the likelihoods computed by all methods agreed to within $10^{-14}.$ We also verified the parallel method gives the same result as the sequential solver in all cases.
+In this case, the two methods generally agreed at the level expected from numerical precision when working with 64-bit floating-point numbers.
+Likewise, the likelihoods computed by all methods agreed to within $10^{-14}.$ We also verified that the parallel method gives the same result as the sequential solver in all cases.